ayesc9000/AyesCNET/README.md

 The website uses Jekyll to build, and requires you to have Ruby installed.

-Follow the Jekyll setup instructions over on their website to set up Jekyll on your system, then come back here and run `bundle exec jekyll serve` OR FOR VS CODE USERS press F5 to automatically run Jekyll.
+Follow the Jekyll setup instructions over on their website to set up Jekyll on your system, then install bundle and all necessary packages with `gem install bundle` followed by `bundle`.

+You can start Jekyll with `bundle exec jekyll serve`, **Or if you are using VS Code** press F5 to run the included launch profile.

 # License